vestrel00/contacts-android/docs/entities/about-api-entities.md

 NewEmail(address = "read.only@read.com", isReadOnly = true)
 ```

-For more info, read the in-code documentation of `NewDataEntity.isReadOnly`.
+> ℹ️ For more info, read the in-code documentation of `NewDataEntity.isReadOnly`.

+Checking if an `ExistingDataEntity` is read-only requires a separate query.
+You can use extension
+functions defined in `DataIsReadOnly.kt` for this purpose.

+> ℹ️ For more info, read [Convenience functions | Check if Data is read-only](./../other/convenience-functions.md#check-if-data-is-read-only).

 ## Data integrity